Getting a REST API Key

 Creating Multiple Keys

-You can create multiple API keys for different purposes:- Production: For live integrations
+You can create multiple REST API keys for different purposes:- Production: For live integrations

 - CI/CD: For automated pipelines